 Measuring the Shiba Inu’s Intelligence

 This list of smartest dogs, along with the term “obedience & working intelligence” was developed by psychologist Stanley Coren.
-He conducted his research with the help of 199 obedience trial judges from both the American and Canadian Kennel Club.
+He conducted his research trials with the help of 199 obedience trial judges from both the American and Canadian Kennel Club.

 Based on his own criteria, Coren asked the judges to evaluate and rank as many dog breeds as they could.
 His criteria was based on two main factors: